adrn/gala/docs/index.rst

    <img src="_static/Gala_Logo_RGB.png" width="50%"
     style="margin-bottom: 32px;"/>

-Galactic Dynamics encapsulates the study and modeling of the formation, history, and evolution of galaxies.
-A core component of this are *orbits*: numerically-integrated trajectories for stars, dark matter particles, or galaxies and star clusters themselves.
+Galactic Dynamics is the study and modeling of the formation, history, and evolution of galaxies, a core component of which are *orbits*: numerically-integrated trajectories for stars, dark matter particles, or galaxies and star clusters themselves.